Ministry of Equality and Equity (Colombia)

-The Ministry of Equality and Equity (Ministerio de Igualdad y Equidad, MIE) is an agency of the Executive Branch at the central level.
-It is in charge of formulating, directing, coordinating, articulating, strengthening, managing and executing policies that guarantee the inclusion and protection of the rights of women, ethnic peoples, the LGBTQ+ community, the migrant population, people with disabilities, the inhabitants street, children, peasants, people living in excluded territories and guarantee and enforce equality and the right to it.
+The Ministry of Equality and Equity (Ministerio de Igualdad y Equidad, MIE) was an agency of the Executive Branch at the central level.
+It was in charge of formulating, directing, coordinating, articulating, strengthening, managing and executing policies that guarantee the inclusion and protection of the rights of women, ethnic peoples, the LGBTQ+ community, the migrant population, people with disabilities, the inhabitants street, children, peasants, people living in excluded territories and guarantee and enforce equality and the right to it.

-The person who directs the Ministry is appointed by the President and occupies the nineteenth place in the order of ministerial precedence.
+The person that directed the Ministry was appointed by the President and occupied the nineteenth place in the order of ministerial precedence, at the time of its existence.

 The Ministry was approved by Congress on December 12, 2022.
+The ministry's liquidation was ordered by Congress on June 5, 2026.